 If you are using Microsoft Dynamics 365 (Online), you will be hosting InRule using a Platform-As-A-Service (PaaS) model on Microsoft Azure.
+When setting up the InRule App Services, ensure that all Azure components and the Dynamics installation are in the same geographical location to reduce timeout exceptions due to network latency.

 This document discusses the following four components: